silasmariusz/atmospheric-weather-card/README.md

 | **4** | System dark mode | — | Falls back to the Home Assistant dark mode toggle in the sidebar. |

 > [!NOTE]
-> For most setups, `sun_entity: sun.sun` is all you need.
-The `theme_entity` option is useful if you have a theme automation (e.g. an `input_select`) that you want the card to follow instead of the sun.
+> For the "Standalone Mode", `sun_entity: sun.sun` is all you need.
+The `theme_entity` option is useful if use "Immersive Mode" with a dark/light theme that you want the card to follow instead of the sun.

 <br>